-- Non-infectious - it is not an infectious condition - you cannot catch it.
+- It is not an infectious condition

 Some causes of lichen planus are thought to involve the following:

-- Medications - sometimes lichen planus can occur as a reaction to certain medicines, including:
+Medications: Lichen planus can occur as a reaction to certain medicines, including:

 - anti-inflammatory medications

-- gold injections - for the treatment of arthritis
+- gold injections for the treatment of arthritis

 - thiazide diuretics